 You may need physical therapy (PT) for pelvic organ prolapse if you:

-- Can see or feel a bulge coming through your vagina
+- Can see or feel a bulge coming through your vaginal opening

 - Have urine leaking from your bladder or have a hard time peeing or pooping

 - Don’t feel quite right as you go through your daily routines

 Your OB-GYN will examine you.
 She’ll ask about your symptoms and how much they bother you.
 If she recommends PT, she can also help you find a physical therapist who specializes in exercises for pelvic organ prolapse.